Chuck729/Dominion/README.txt

 Milestone 5:

 Chuck Alexa:
+Added comments to all the cards playCard method to describe how they need to interact with the players and cards.
+Found an error by looking and decision tables with the drawCard and endTurn methods in player.
+Made more tests to cover full functionality of the code and changed the methods to make the tests pass.

 Eric Haug:
 Created a start up screen for the GUI.
 Players now have the ability to